‘FOUR-STYLING’ - Volkswagen ID.4 Independent New Review (Ref:1500/12317)

 Driving Experience

-The big news with this updated model is the adoption of Volkswagen's latest APP550 electric motor, first seen on the ID.7, which now powers all mainstream ID.4s.
-This delivers 286PS in the standard rear-driven Pro Performance model and puts out a massive 75% more torque than the original model's motor (up from 310 to 545Nm).
-The alternative dual-motor AWD ID.4 Pro 4MOTION variant gets a 50PS boost, taking output up to 299PS.
-So you might not feel the need to stretch to the top sporty ID.4 GTX, which now puts out 340PS (41PS more than before), enough to get you to 62mph in 5.4s.
+There's an entry-level 52kWh ID.4 model available with the brand's Pure 170PS motor (which goes up to 222 miles between charges) but the big news with this updated model applies to the mainstream 77kWh variants.
+These come with Volkswagen's latest APP550 Pro Performance electric motor, first seen on the ID.7, which delivers 286PS and puts out a massive 75% more torque than the original model's motor (up from 310 to 545Nm).
+There's a dual-motor AWD 4MOTION variant too - which might avert the need to stretch to the top sporty ID.4 GTX 4MOTION flagship sporty derivative, which now puts out 340PS (41PS more than before), enough to get you to 62mph in 5.4s.

-Despite all this extra pulling power, Volkswagen's managed to make this upgraded motor more effcient too: mainstream ID.4 variants are now supposed to make it up to 337 miles between charges (10.5 miles further than before).
+Despite the APP550 motor's extra torque, Volkswagen's managed to make the upgraded 286PS powerplant more effcient too: the rear-driven ID.4 77kWh variant is now supposed to make it up to 349 miles between charges (22 miles further than before) - or 326 miles in 4MOTION form and 319 miles in GTX guise.
 The battery is a reworked version of the previous 77kWh unit, which has a new charging management system.
 The brand claims that the steering now has greater feedback than before too.

 Otherwise, the whole ID.4 experience should be familiar if you've tried one previously.
 If you haven't, there's a bit to adapt to if this is your first experience of EV motoring.
 No gearstick, no handbrake, no ignition key and just the sound of silence as the fixed ratio transmission blends an almost endless wave of torque into meaningful and surprisingly rapid forward progress.